PV Cells with Battery Storage in Housing Associations in Sonderborg, DK

 A battery storage solution is an interesting solution for bigger residential houses like apartment buildings, because it means, that the solar electricity produced during the day can be stored until the late afternoon or evening, when the electricity consumption is much higher than during the day, and thereby also contribute to reducing the peak load demand on the public grid.

-Normally the solar cells area and therefore the production of solar electricity can be about 50% higher, if the solar panels are connected to a battery storage.
+Normally the feasable area of solar cells and therefore the production of solar electricity can be about 50% higher, if the solar panels are connected to a battery storage.

-Roughly it can be stated, that the investment doubles up with a battery solution compared to solar panels connected to the grid.
+Roughly it can be stated, that the investment is 60 - 70% higher with a battery solution compared to solar panels connected directly to the grid.

 The payback periode, of cource, depends very much on the local electricity price.
 In Denmark the price is rather high (0.28 Euro per kWh) due to local taxes.

-Normally investments in solar cells and battery storage plants will be financed by 20-30 years with external loans from banks or financial instituts.
+Normally investments in solar cells and battery storage plants can be financed by 20-30 years with external loans from banks or financial institutes.

 The battery storage projects will be implemented in social housing associations, where the tenants can decide independently, if they want to implement the battery solution or not.